 A: If the instructor recommends you progress to the next stage you must do so.
 To remain in the present class and have met the necessary criteria will only restrict your future progress.

 Q: Why must I pay admission fees when I have already paid for a course of lessons?

-A: Admission fees are applicable to all non-card holders and cover entrance fee to the Centre only.
-We recommend Admission Cards to all regular users of the Centre as this saves money during the course of the year
+A: Admission fees are applicable to all non-members and cover the entrance fee to the Centre.
+We recommend Admission Memberships to all regular users of the Centre as this saves money during the course of the year.

 Q: What if I am on holiday when payment is due?